-- A Second Class Honours Grade 1 Degree (H2.1) (NFQ Level 8 or international equivalent) in a business discipline.
+- A Second Class Honours Grade 1 Degree (H2.1) (NFQ Level 8 or international equivalent) in any discipline.

-- Students with the equivalent of a high Second Class Honours Grade 2 Honours Degree (H2.2) (NFQ Level 8 or international equivalent) in a business discipline, may be considered.
+- Students with the equivalent of a high Second Class Honours Grade 2 Honours Degree (H2.2) (NFQ Level 8 or international equivalent) in any discipline, may be considered.

 - Students with significant appropriate work experience and other relevant educational achievements who do not meet the normal entry criteria may also be considered for admission to the programme.